smallpig0125/scheme-interpreter-cpp/README.md

 A Scheme-like interpreter implemented in C++ with custom scanner, parser, evaluator, and environment management.

+# ⚠️Warning⚠️Warning⚠️Warning⚠️

+### DO NOT COPY THIS CODE EVEN IF JUST A BIT PART
+### OR YOU WILL BE FIND OUT AND BE FAIL THE COURSE

 <img width="1280" height="720" alt="scheme-like interpreter overview" src="https://github.com/user-attachments/assets/fe5fc550-9325-4ae3-9580-37c9b281e0e4" />

 Scheme-like Interpreter